OSSILE/OSSILE/README.md

     Documentation:
       - [GETIPTF](main/getiptf/README.md)

   - C program samples originally sourced from [ChrisHird/OSSILE](https://github.com/ChrisHird/OSSILE)

     - BACKUP Program to run backups using BACKUP options and Image Catalogs and copy to remote file server.
     - CHKRCVRDLT Program to clean up receivers based on days since detatched.
     - CHKOSLVL Program to display the current OS level.
     - DSPCSTINF Program to display the constraints attached to a file.
+    - DSPDQINF Prgram to display a data queue attributes
     - DSPTRGINF Program to display the triggers attached to a file.
+    - DSPUSRIDX Program to display a User Index attributes plus the content (text only).
     - JOBLIST Program to display the currently active jobs and some of their attributes.
     - LSTDBRTST Program to display the database relationships for a file.
     - RTVJRNOBJ Program to display the objects currently journalled to a journal.